bi0sCTF 2024 - Writeups

 Flag: verboten{169cbd05b7095f4dc9530f35a6980a79}

-Since the malware was already identified in the previous question, we just have to look for it in Randon’s machine.
-After going through several common directories, the malware was actually found in C:\Users\randon\AppData\Roaming\Microsoft\Windows\Startup\.
+, we just have to look for it in the system.
+Going through common Windows locations, the malware was identified in C:\Users\randon\AppData\Roaming\Microsoft\Windows\Startup\

 verboten 4 [Forensics]